jkotopka/Alg4_MST/README.md

 `Bag` can be implemented with any number of Java collections, `Queue` can be implemented using e.g. `java.util.ArrayDeque`, and `MinPQ` can be implemented using `java.util.PriorityQueue`.

 This repo has methods to compute the MST of a connected, weighted, undirected graph using Kruskal's algorithm, a lazy version of Prim's algorithm, and an eager version of Prim's algorithm.
-Currently, the focus is on computing the MST of a connected graph with distinct edge weights.
-Later, computing a minimum-spanning-forest of a disconnected graph with positive, though not necessarily unique, edge weights will be implemented.
+These implementations can also compute a minimum-spanning forest of a disconnected graph.

 * `KruskalMST` - Calculate the MST using Kruskal's algorithm.
 * `LazyPrimMST` - Calculate the MST using a lazy version of Prim's algorithm.